AirPods Pro vs. Galaxy Buds: Which wireless earbuds are the better buy?

 Each earbud can be used independently for calls or listening to music and you can find both on a map if you lose them using the Find My app on iPhone or the Smart Things app on Galaxy devices.
 They both also offer fast switching between devices signed in to the same Apple ID or Samsung account.

-Read more: Galaxy Buds Pro: 10 tips to master Samsung's latest wireless earbuds
+Read more: Galaxy Buds Pro: 10 tips to help you master Samsung's latest wireless earbuds

 Galaxy Buds Pro for Android, AirPods Pro for iPhone

-Both earbuds have their strengths, but the best earbud for you will ultimately depend on what ecosystem you're on.
-Previous Samsung versus Apple earbud comparisons were more platform-agnostic, given earlier models were compatible with the Galaxy Wearable app on iOS, but this time your phone will be a big factor in your decision.
+Both sets of earbuds have their strengths, but the best earbuds for you will ultimately depend on what software ecosystem you're in.
+Previous Samsung-versus-Apple earbud comparisons were more platform-agnostic, given earlier models were compatible with the Galaxy Wearable app on iOS, but this time your phone will be a big factor in your decision.
 I prefer the warm sound profile of the Galaxy Buds Pro, so I'd pick these for listening to music.
 But for multitasking between calls and music (and for more reliable battery performance), I choose the AirPods Pro.